adamfoneil/CloudObjects/README.md

 ```
 I have an instance running here: [CloudObjects](https://cloudobjects.azurewebsites.net/).
 This is a bare-minimum work in progress at the moment, but it does do some stuff now.

+So, this is very reminiscent of things like MongoDB, Redis, Azure Cosmos DB.
+As usual, this is simply something I like working on.

 ## My Approach
 My solution has three core projects: